 '''

 (Shortest import: from brian2 import diagonal)

-brian2.units.unitsafefunctions.diagonal(x, args, kwds)
+brian2.units.unitsafefunctions.diagonal(a, offset=0, axis1=0, axis2=1)

 Return specified diagonals.

 '''

-If a is 2-D, returns the diagonal of a with the given offset, i.e., the collection of elements of the form a[i, i+offset].
+If a is 2-D, returns the diagonal of a with the given offset, i.e., the collection of elements of the form a [i, i+offset].
 If a has more than two dimensions, then the axes specified by axis1 and axis2 are used to determine the 2-D sub-array whose diagonal is returned.
 The shape of the resulting array can be determined by removing axis1 and axis2 and appending an index to the right equal to the size of the resulting diagonals.